 Café Loki - This is the place to be for those wanting to try traditional Icelandic food.
 From rye bread with smoked salmon or trout to sheep head jelly and mashed fish come here ready to sample some unique dishes.
 Bonus, you can enjoy a lovely view of Hallgrímskirkja while dining.

-Icelandic Street Food - The first restaurant of its kind, Icelandic Street Food is a fast-food restaurant serving traditional Icelandic dishes.
+Reykjavík Street Food - Reykjavík Street Food is a fast-food restaurant serving traditional Icelandic dishes plus a selection of noodle soups.
 This is the place to go if you want to sample some of the traditional dishes but don’t want to pay the higher prices of the other restaurants around town.

 Meal at Kaffi Loki - Photo Source